Nobles has contributed to the Ukraine chapter of «Getting the Deal Through: Joint Ventures 2019».

 Funding through a loan would necessitate a formal loan agreement with a non-resident lender.
-The loan agreement must correspond to the requirements of and be registered with the National Bank of Ukraine.
+The loan agreement must correspond to the requirements of and be registered with the National Bank of Ukraine (the registration requirement will be lifted in February 2019).
 Security packages are not required by law.

 Non-incorporated joint ventures are funded through contributions of the parties.
 This issue is governed by the joint venture agreement.